List of ministers of defence of the Netherlands

 The minister of defence (Minister van Defensie) is the head of the Ministry of Defence and a member of the Cabinet and the Council of Ministers.
-The incumbent minister is Ruben Brekelmans of the People's Party for Freedom and Democracy (VVD) party who has been in office since 2 July 2024.
+The incumbent minister is Dilan Yeşilgöz of the People's Party for Freedom and Democracy (VVD) party who has been in office since 23 February 2026.
 Regularly, a state secretary is assigned to the ministry who is tasked with specific portfolios.
-The current state secretary is Gijs Tuinman of the Farmer–Citizen Movement (BBB) who also has been in office since 2 July 2024.
+The current state secretary is Derk Boswijk of the Christian Democratic Appeal (CDA) who also has been in office since 23 February 2026.